RTEMS/rtems-docs/README.txt

 1. All text is to be formatted to wrap at 80 columns.
 Do not manually line feed before 80.

+2. Do not insert tab characters, use spaces, no trailing white space.

-2. Pasted text such as console output can exceed 80 columns however it is preferred even this text is wrapped at 80 columns.
+3. Pasted text such as console output can exceed 80 columns however it is preferred even this text is wrapped at 80 columns.
 Long lines in code block text causes issues with the PDF output.

-3. The headings use the following:
+4. The headings use the following:

       Heading   Description
       1  ###### Part